Allianz Field

 Allianz Field is a soccer-specific stadium in Saint Paul, Minnesota, home to Minnesota United FC of Major League Soccer (MLS).
 Opening in 2019, the 19,400-seat stadium was designed by Populous, during the club's third MLS season.
 It is located near Interstate 94 and Snelling Avenue.

 On October 23, 2015, team owners announced that Minnesota United would build a stadium on the 35 acre Saint Paul bus barn site.
 The stadium seats approximately 19,400, was completed in early 2019, and was privately financed for $200 million.

 On November 25, 2015, Minnesota United FC hired Kansas City-based Populous to design the stadium.
-On December 9, 2015, the team hired Mortensen Construction as part of the stadium construction along with Populous.
-Mortensen built U.S. Bank Stadium for the Minnesota Vikings in 2014–2016, and worked with Populous on three other Twin Cities sports facilities: Target Field, TCF Bank Stadium, and Xcel Energy Center.
+On December 9, 2015, the team hired Mortenson Construction as part of the stadium construction along with Populous.
+Mortenson built U.S. Bank Stadium for the Minnesota Vikings in 2014–2016, and worked with Populous on three other Twin Cities sports facilities: Target Field, TCF Bank Stadium, and Grand Casino Arena.
 Construction was completed in February 2019, and the stadium opened two months later on April 13, 2019, with Minnesota United FC hosting New York City FC.

 Location and transportation

-Allianz Field is located on the north side of Interstate 94 between Snelling Avenue and Pascal Street in the Midway neighborhood of Saint Paul, Minnesota, halfway between Downtown Minneapolis and Downtown Saint Paul.
+Allianz Field is located on the north side of Interstate 94 between Snelling Avenue and Pascal Street in the Midway neighborhood of Saint Paul, Minnesota.
+The neighborhood is named for being midway between Downtown Minneapolis and Downtown Saint Paul.
 The stadium is located on several major transit routes, including the Snelling Avenue light rail station on the Metro Green Line and a set of stops served by the A Line bus rapid transit route.
 The venue has fewer than 1,000 spaces of on-site parking, instead relying on public transit and off-site lots with shuttle buses.
 Minnesota United has also organized several designated areas for vehicle for hire pickups and dropoffs, as well as 400 parking spaces for bicycles.
 The city government of Saint Paul projects that 38 percent of match attendees will use public transit, while 23 percent will use off-site parking lots with shuttles, and 11 percent will use private parking closer to the stadium.